Dinamo Riga: History

 After his league-leading performance, Marcel Hossa signed a two-year contract with the then KHL champions Ak Bars Kazan.
 Martin Kariya signed a two-year contract with Swiss NLA's HC Ambrì-Piotta.
 New players signed during the off-season included Tomáš Surový, Brock Trotter, Mikael Tellqvist and the returning Mark Hartigan.
 Július Šupler resumed his post as the head coach.

 The team finished the season in seventh place in the Western Conference and thirteenth in the league, as the team qualified to the playoffs.
 In the first round, their opponents were Dynamo Moscow.
 Dinamo won the series 4–2, advancing to the next round and facing Lokomotiv Yaroslavl.
 Dinamo lost the series 4–1.

 As of the end of the third season, head coach Július Šupler left the team to be the coach of CSKA Moscow.
 On 27 April 2011, Dinamo signed Pekka Rautakallio for the head coach position.
 Also, all the foreign players with no active contracts left the team to play somewhere else.
 Brock Trotter also left, using his chance to play in the NHL with the Montreal Canadiens.

 In February 2022, Dinamo and the Finnish side Jokerit withdrew from the KHL due to the Russian invasion of Ukraine.

 On 10 August 2022, it was announced that Dinamo Riga would play in the Latvian Hockey Higher League during the 2022–23 season.
 On 11 July 2023, it was announced that Dinamo Riga would not play in the 2023–24 season.
+The team still exists legally as the akciju sabiedrība "Dinamo Rīga", but has not entered any competitions since August 2023 and is inactive.